cran/climextRemes/inst/python_wrapper/README.md

 As of August 2020, default Conda channel has rpy2 2.9.4 but pulls in pandas >= 1.0.0, which causes a run-time error because of an apparent rpy2-pandas incompatibility. conda-forge has new rpy2 but it doesn't seem possible to force use of a channel in the conda meta.yaml, nor does asking for rpy2 >=3.0.0 work when building the Conda package.

+As of July 2022, I've modified the Conda deploy.sh to use `-c conda-forge` which allows me to build based on newer rpy2 and pandas, so removing the version specifications in meta.yaml.